maxlath/wikibase-sdk/docs/simplify_sparql_results.md

   }
 ]
 ```
-That's still hairy, because we requested 3 variables, but that can get even simpler if there is only one variable!
+That's still hairy, because we requested many variables, but that can get even simpler if there is only one variable!
 Say instead of `"vars" : [ "author", "authorLabel", "birth" ]`, we only ask for `"vars" : [ "author" ]`:
 ```js
 simplify.sparqlResults(results)